datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 > By using so called extents which are areas of size up to 128MB consisting of
 > consecutive disk blocks.
 I/O is faster with larger disk blocks.

-**Is EXT4 journaled or log-structured?**
+**Is ZFS journaled or log-structured?**
 > Neither.
-EXT4 never modified, instead copied.
+ZFS never modified, instead copied.
 Thus neither a log nor a journal
 > is needed.
 A side-effect of this copying is that the file system can trivially
 > support file versioning or backups similar to that off Apple's Time Machine.